pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/basics/page.md

 ## Basic customizations for the listing grid

-There are three basic customizations that can be achieved with simple annotations on your preside object `.cfc` file:
+There are four basic customizations that can be achieved with simple annotations on your preside object `.cfc` file:

 1. Change the fields that are displayed in the table
 2. Change the _default_ sort order of records
+3. Change the sortable fields in the table
-3. Change the fields that are searchable
+4. Change the fields that are searchable

 In addition, limiting the _operations_ that are allowed on an object will affect the actions that appear on each row (see **Limiting operations**, below).

 To specify a non-default list of fields to display in the table, use the `@datamanagerGridFields` annotation.

 To specify a default sort order for the table, use the `@datamanagerDefaultSortOrder` annotation.

+To specify a non-default list of fields to sortable in the table, use the `@datamanagerSortableFields` annotation.

 To specify a non-default list of fields that are _searchable_ in the table, use the `@datamanagerSearchFields` annotation.